AdobeDocs/experiences-by-you.en/help/analytics/intro-to-analytics/transitioning-from-other-platforms/transition-from-google-analytics.md

 * Venn

 Each panel and visualization can be titled and have a description applied to it to help give context to what the information is showing.
-In Adobe, segments (essentially filters for data) apply retroactively, and these can be pulled into columns of your freeform tables to compare data side by side.
+In [!DNL Adobe], segments (essentially filters for data) apply retroactively, and these can be pulled into columns of your freeform tables to compare data side by side.
 For instance, if a user wanted to compare two different categories on their site for traffic; they could create a segment for "Category A" and a different segment for "Category B".

 ![analytics-page-views-report](assets/ga-to-aa_3.png)